Airbus CEO says Alabama plant to focus on A321 production

 MOBILE, Ala.
-(Reuters) - Airbus Group’s new U.S. factory here will build predominantly A321 aircraft, the company’s largest single-aisle plane, Chief Executive Fabrice Brégier said on Sunday.
+(Reuters) - Airbus Group’s (AIR.PA) new U.S. factory in Mobile, Alabama, will build predominantly A321 aircraft, the company’s largest single-aisle plane, Chief Executive Fabrice Brégier said on Sunday.

 “I think it will be much more than that,” he said.
 “From what I can see, probably three-quarters of them” will be A321s.